 have a good time than have to leave early!"

-used to treat very low blood sugar (severe hypoglycemia) that can happen in people
+medicine used to treat very low blood sugar (severe hypoglycemia) that can happen

-who have diabetes and use insulin.
-Symptoms of severe hypoglycemia include confusion,
+in people who have diabetes and use insulin.
+Symptoms of severe hypoglycemia include

-loss of consciousness, and seizures.
-You should only give GlucaGen® injection
+confusion, loss of consciousness, and seizures.
+You should only give GlucaGen®

-if (1) the person is unconscious or (2) the person is having a seizure or (3) the
+injection if (1) the person is unconscious or (2) the person is having a seizure

-person is confused and unable to eat sugar or a sugar-sweetened product.
-Less severe
+or (3) the person is confused and unable to eat sugar or a sugar-sweetened product.

-cases of hypoglycemia should be treated right away by eating sugar or a sugar sweetened
+Less severe cases of hypoglycemia should be treated right away by eating sugar or

-product such as a regular soft drink or fruit juice.
-GlucaGen® does not work
+a sugar sweetened product such as a regular soft drink or fruit juice.
+GlucaGen®

 Important Safety Information for GlucaGen® HypoKit®:

-of the adrenal gland called a pheochromocytoma, or have a tumor of the pancreas
+have a tumor of the adrenal gland called a pheochromocytoma, or have a tumor of

-be given a fast-acting source of sugar followed by a long-acting source of sugar
+You must be given a fast-acting source of sugar followed by a long-acting source

 Tell your doctor about all medicines you take and all of your medical conditions,

-other medicines work, and other medicines may affect how GlucaGen® works.
+the way other medicines work, and other medicines may affect how GlucaGen®

-of a severe allergic reaction may include rash or itching, raised red patches on
+Symptoms of a severe allergic reaction may include rash or itching, raised red patches

 or swallowing, very high or very low blood pressure, or fast or slow heart beat.